owen-george/parkrun_analysis/README.md

 ### Outputs
 - Predicted target time for the next parkrun based on key features.
 - Cleaned datasets for runners and events.
-- Visualizations (e.g., performance trends, weather impacts).
+- Visualisations (e.g., performance trends, weather impacts).

 ## Contributing
 Please fork the repository and make changes if you wish.